iris-hep/iris-hep.github.io/pages/projects/osg-software.md

     [DOMA group](../focus-area/doma.md) to lead the transition to a bearer token-based authentication and authorization infrastructure and HTTP/S-based transfer protocol.

--   **Container images:** the OSG Software and Release team has supported the LHC community's exploration into DevOps deployment models by distributing select production services as container images.
+-   **Container images:** the OSG Software and Release team has supported the LHC community’s exploration into DevOps deployment models by distributing select production services as container images.
     In particular, the team developed and maintains the [caching](caching.md) container image used by multiple LHC experiments.
+    The team follows a strategy of providing a common base container across all communities, plus community-specific refinements.
+    The team currently supports three communities, U.S. ATLAS, U.S. CMS, and the general OSG community, with [caching](caching.md) container images.

 -   **Streamlining the release process:** to get new software into the hands of site administrators more quickly, the team has implemented rolling-style releases along with a policy to make release candidates available more quickly.